-Planning end-of-life care can be intimidating.
+Planning end-of-life, or hospice, care can be intimidating.
 But it doesn’t have to be.

 Hospice is a care program for the terminally ill.
 It’s a way to comfort them and their families in the last days and weeks of an individual’s life.